How corporate storytelling affects your bottom line

 Brand & Product Storytelling colored button

 At an organizational level, when you and your teams are armed with corporate storytelling training, everyone can work smarter and faster.
 Stories inspire and persuade.
-When individual contributors and leaders know how to incorporate storytelling elements like using contrast in the middle of a presentation or making the audience the hero, they increase the chance that their presentations and pitches will be successful.
-And over time, it will take them less and less time to do it.
+When individual contributors and leaders know how to incorporate storytelling elements like using contrast in the middle of a presentation or making the audience the hero, they increase the chance that their presentations and pitches will land.
+And over time, it takes them less and less time to do it.

 At an individual level, people who become corporate storytellers increase their influence.
 When you share a story, the listener’s brain syncs with yours.
 It’s called neural coupling.
-Now, you’re both experiencing the same thing at the same time.
-That makes it easier for the listener to see the world the way you want to see it and take the actions you want them to take.
+Now you’re both experiencing the same thing at the same time.
+That makes it easier for the listener to see the world the way you want them to and take the actions you want them to take.

 Corporate storytelling examples that move audiences